shimaore/black-metal/agent.coffee.md

 ### Event: agent_hangup

 The `agent_hangup` event is triggered:
-- if the agent
-  - mode B: hangs up the call with the queuer
+- if the agent hangs up the call with the queuer

 ### Event: complete